-When the list is available, the EDQM Secretariat helps to identify volunteers (Scientific Advisor) for each Generic INN (e.g. survey sent to the OMCL Network), so that the workload can be equally split over 5 years and ideally between as many OMCLs as possible.
-The OMCLs having previous experience in testing the same or a similar product - either in the CAP programme or in MRP/DCP/national programmes - would be given priority for being the Scientific Advisor, as feasibility studies might be skipped in this cases.
+When the list is available, the EDQM Secretariat helps to identify volunteers (Scientific Advisor) for each Generic INN (e.g. survey sent to the OMCL Network), so that the workload can be equally split and ideally between as many OMCLs as possible.
+The OMCLs having previous experience in testing the same or a similar product - either in the CAP programme or in MRP/DCP/national programmes - would be given priority for being the Scientific Advisor, as feasibility studies might be skipped in these cases.

 A draft timetable indicating the year of testing and the OMCL selected per each Generic INN is prepared by the EDQM and provided to the EMA Secretariat.
-This timetable is maintained and updates are presented during the CAP annual meetings.
+The work programme is maintained and updates are presented during the CAP annual meetings.
+Proposed timelines are kept internally in order to have more flexibility and re-arrange the work programme in case the selected OMCL could not honored his participation at the predefined date.